WarleyLopes/QAEngineeringChallenge2/backend/README.md

 ## Customization

 You can customize machine data and health evaluation logic by modifying the `machineData.json` file and the calculation functions in `app.ts`.

+## Contributing

+We have set up precommit hooks that will execute prettier, eslint, and jest.
+Which will automatically require that all tests pass before you can commit and push your changes.

+For the sake of this challenge, that will be my approach to the below task:
+> 5. **Regression Testing**: Implement a basic regression testing strategy that can be run with each new release.